 Your hike on the Anton-Günther-Weg begins in the tranquil spa town of Johanngeorgenstadt.
-Originally, the small mountain town was a thriving mining town.
-At the end of the 19th century, a busy spa was built.
-Anton Günther had a deep friendship with Carl Truckenbrodt, who ran the Hotel de Saxe in Johanngeorgenstadt…
+The small mountain town was originally a thriving mining settlement.
+At the end of the 19th century, a lively spa business emerged.
+Anton Günther had a deep friendship with Carl Truckenbrodt, who ran the Hotel de…

 The second leg of the Anton-Günther-Weg will take you along the border to the spa town of Oberwiesenthal, the highest town in Germany.
 After Oberwiesenthal, at the foot of the Fichtelberg, many tourists and spa guests traveled at the beginning of the 20th century.
 Anton Günther performed on entertaining…